iflastandards/iflastandards.info/docs/_pages/isbd/terms.md

 ## Overview

-This page introduces the ISBD.
+This page introduces the ISBD Element Sets and Value Vocabularies.

 ## ISBD Element Sets